top of page

 Proposal for future Mosquito Bridge

 The planned modern concrete bridge marks the end of an era where the term “wooden one-lane-suspension bridge” will soon be a lost term our children will read about only in history books.
 Plans for the new modern bridge across the American River Canyon have been in the planning stages since 2013.
 However, the Mosquito Bridge’s designation as a county historical landmark likely will save it from ever being dismantled or removed.
-We hope.

 An electric power plant was built in 1889 a short distance downstream from the Mosquito Bridge at the base of Nelson Canyon and still exists today. (see below) The canyon was so steep, materials including a 7-foot Pelton water wheel were all lowered into the canyon with block and tackle.
 Telephone poles, the generator, and all heavy machinery had to be lowered into the canyon piece by piece via ropes and pullies.